-The baseline Operating Result reflects the financial dilemma being faced by Council and the community.
+The Baseline Operating Result reflects the financial dilemma being faced by Council and the community.
 It shows that there is a persistent operating deficit that indicates insufficient funds are being created to ensure long lived assets can be maintained and services continued into the future.
 This results in a higher deficit in this year while there was a lower one last year.

-As the key financial strategy for Council is to achieve a small surplus result, all the scenarios are directed to this result.
-The variance in the results is the time taken to achieve the financially sustainable objective.
-The delay in achieving the target will marginally reduce the amounts of funds available for renewal in the early but not significantly change the average funds over the longer term.
+As the key financial strategy for Council is to achieve a small surplus result, the Preferred Scenario is directed to this result.
+The three year implementation will marginally reduce the amounts of funds available for renewal in the early periods but does not significantly impact the average funds over the longer term.